Edward Young: Night-Thoughts

 Young is said to have been a brilliant talker.
 Although Night-Thoughts is long and disconnected, it abounds in brilliant isolated passages.
 Its success was enormous.
-It was translated into French, German, Italian, Spanish, Portuguese, Swedish, Russian, Welsh and Magyar.
+It was translated into French, German, Italian, Spanish, Portuguese, Swedish, Russian, Welsh, Polish and Magyar.
 In France it became a classic of the romantic school.
 Questions as to the "sincerity" of the poet did arise in the 100 years after his death.
 The publication of fawning letters from Young seeking preferment led many readers to question the poet's sincerity.
 In a famous essay, Worldliness and Other-Worldliness, George Eliot discussed his "radical insincerity as a poetic artist."
 If Young did not invent "melancholy and moonlight" in literature, he did much to spread the fashionable taste for them.
 Madame Klopstock thought the king ought to make him Archbishop of Canterbury, and some German critics preferred him to John Milton.
 Young's essay, Conjectures on Original Composition, was popular and influential on the continent, especially among Germans, as a testament advocating originality over neoclassical imitation.
 Young wrote good blank verse, and Samuel Johnson pronounced Night-Thoughts to be one of "the few poems" in which blank verse could not be changed for rhyme but with disadvantage.
 The poem was a poetic treatment of sublimity and had a profound influence on the young Edmund Burke, whose philosophic investigations and writings on the Sublime and the Beautiful were a pivotal turn in 18th-century aesthetic theory.

 Young's masterpiece Night-Thoughts emerged from obscurity by being mentioned in Edmund Blunden's World War One memoir, Undertones of War (1928), as a source of comfort during time in the trenches.
 This latter work emerged from the darkness of the more recent past thanks to its mention and discussion in Paul Fussell's The Great War and Modern Memory (1975), which discussed Blunden's reliance on Night-Thoughts.
 Blunden's mention of Young's poem reintroduced an interesting, sometimes bombastic precursor to the early Romantics to students of English literature.

 Samuel Richardson in a letter to bookseller Andrew Millar discussed a new edition of Young's poem, Night-Thoughts (1750), which was already very popular, and which would become one of the most frequently-printed poems of the eighteenth century.
 Millar had purchased the copyright to the second volume of Night-Thoughts (parts 7–11) from Young for £63 on 7 April 1749; the edition under discussion was the first in which Millar was involved, and it would be advertised for sale in the General Advertiser on 30 January 1750.

 William Hutchinson included a gloss on Night-Thoughts in his series of lectures The Spirit of Masonry (1775), underlining the masonic symbolism of the text.